Chart Color Schemes

 Health performance in Wodonga is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Critical health challenges are evident in Wodonga, where various health conditions impact both younger and older age cohorts.
-Approximately 49% (~7,330 people) have private health cover, lower than the national average of 55.3%.
+Critical health challenges are evident in Wodonga, with various health conditions impacting both younger and older age cohorts.
+Approximately 49% (~7,342 people) of the total population has private health cover, compared to the national average of 55.3%.

-Mental health issues affect 12.2% of residents, while arthritis impacts 9.8%.
-About 59.3% report no medical ailments, compared to 64.1% in the rest of Victoria.
-In Wodonga, 20.7% (~3,098 people) are aged 65 and over.
-Health outcomes among seniors present challenges broadly aligned with the general population's health profile.
+Mental health issues and arthritis are the most common medical conditions, affecting 12.2 and 9.8% of residents respectively.
+Around 59.3% of residents report no medical ailments, compared to 64.1% in the rest of Victoria.
+The area has 20.7% (3,103 people) of residents aged 65 and over.
+Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health